 FYI: we may earn a commission for qualified purchases made through the links in our articles (learn more).

-When people are searching for a pet, their first question is often whether the animal bites.
-The answer, no matter if it is a guinea pig, cat, dog, or anything else with teeth, is yes!
+When people are searching for a pet, the first question I often get is whether the animal bites.
+My answer, no matter if it is a guinea pig, cat, dog, or anything else with teeth, is yes!
 After all, animals have to eat somehow.
 That said, this does not mean they are bloodthirsty creatures that are dangerous.
 However, accidents happen, and many animals bite for various reasons other than eating.
 Luckily, there are ways for dog owners to curb this behavior.
+If you have a dog that has a history of biting, it is important to take action to correct this behavior.
+Dog bite training is the best way to do this.

-Bite inhibition teaches pups to interact with people safely, even if they are using their mouths.
+When you teach bite inhibition, pups will learn to interact with people safely, even if they are using their mouths.
 Training will require patience and knowledge on the owner’s part, so read on to learn the ins and outs of teaching your dog not to bite.

 What Is Bite Inhibition?